The founder's story

 Nobody talks about what happens after.

-My divorce was finalized in 2014.
+My divorce was finalized in court in 2012.
+The separation agreement followed in 2014.
 My children are now between 17 and 26.
 The custody schedule is long done.
 By every external measure, the conflict was over years ago.

 And yet.

 Court orders still get violated.
 Situations involving my adult children still arise that require documentation.
 An interaction that seems minor in the moment becomes significant six months later when you need to explain a pattern.
-And the emotional weight — the anger, the grief, the exhaustion of navigating someone who does not operate in good faith — that does not follow a legal timeline.
+And the emotional weight — the anger, the grief, the exhaustion of navigating conflict that does not fully resolve — that does not follow a legal timeline.

 I reached out to friends when this started in 2010.
 None of them had been through a divorce.
 The advice they gave me — well-intentioned, completely wrong — made things worse.
 I needed someone who had been there.
 Someone who understood not just the legal mechanics, but the 11pm message that makes your blood pressure spike.
 The exchange that goes sideways.
 The moment you want to respond immediately and know, somewhere in the back of your mind, that you shouldn't.